+Over at Flickr, the entire 1979 Sears Wish Book.
 Remember the days when the Sears Wish Book used to be delivered in the mail?
 The only link between you and the holiday to come?
 The entire range of gifts available to you, wrapped in plastic?
 And your mom always pointed out things like these cute […]

 Here’s Jon Stewart’s take on it – and may I say, a better intro than anything I saw on Canadian network news last night.

 Om Malik in Business 2.0: What are eyeballs worth?
 Technorati: Blog marketing

 Should companies stop concentrating on outsourcing and downsizing, and instead invest more heavily in social networking software to increase the productivity of their most innovative and valuable workers?
 That’s what some McKinsey consultants seem to be arguing in “The next revolution in interactions,” from the new edition of the McKinsey Quarterly.
 The article differentiates between […]

 Stan Merkel Street Performer “This means I won’t miss another beer commercial with hot chicks in thongs – ever!”
 Christ.
 The news release from TIVO announcing their upcoming commercial search capability has more quotes from more people than a multi-level government funding announcement for a new children’s hospital in a rural area.
 I should know. […]

 Top Ten Signs your Christmas retail help’s gone bad: 10.
 The coffee club’s losing $26 a day.
 9. The latest shipment included 40 packs of smokes.
 8. Those Santa end of aisle displays?
 He’s now touching himself – inappropriately.
 7. Somehow, the store cat is pregnant.
 6. The greeter, dressed as an elf, is saying […]